Mal (prince): The revolt of 945

 Mal's attempt failed.
-On two different occasions, Olga killed his ambassadors, who proposed a marriage between the two, on two separate occasions.
+Olga killed his ambassadors, who proposed a marriage between the two, on two occasions.
 The following year, she went to war against the Drevlians and defeated them.
 The last center of resistance was the city of Iskorosten, which is now known as Korosten.

 The people fled from the city, and Olga ordered her soldiers to catch them.
 Thus she took the city and burned it, and captured the elders of the city.
 Some of the other captives she killed, while she gave others as slaves to her followers.
 The remnant she left to pay tribute.